crocs-muni/DiSSECT/README.md

 | name    | description                                                                       | fully specified
 |:-------:| ----------------------------------------------------------------------------------|:------------------:
-a03       | distribution and sizes of isogeny classes                                         | :x: a09       | existence of pairing-friendly cycles                                              | :x:
+a09       | existence of pairing-friendly cycles                                              | :x:
 a10       | existence of factorization bases                                                  | :x:
 a11       | minimal codewords in elliptic codes                                               | :x: